snwhd/genfamap/README.md

 # Genfamap

-A map for genfanad.com, found on genfamap.com
+A map for https://genfanad.com, found on https://genfamap.com

+Genfamap.com query parameters
+- `?location=true` - display player location marker
+- `?test=true` - use `test.js` client, should be identical to standard client
+unless someone is developing in prod.

 ## crawler